Alright, let's cut through the corporate fog and get real about strategic objectives.

 An objective can only be strategic if you have the means to achieve it.
-The resources of the organization must be sufficient to actually carry out the objective.
-If the company can’t devote both the capital and people to execute the steps of action plan which shows a roadmap of the steps that necessary to achieve the objective, then it really doesn’t meet the needs of being achievable.
+The resources of the organization must be sufficient to carry out the objective.
+If the company can’t devote both the capital and people to execute the steps of an action plan which shows a roadmap of the steps that are necessary to achieve the objective, then it doesn’t meet the needs of being achievable.
 Every strategic objective should be achievable through direct action.
-For example, an strategic objective such as “reducing the economic impacts on sales” is not necessarily achievable and unfortunately, it is not actionable because you have no direct impact on the economy.
+For example, a strategic objective such as “reducing the economic impacts on sales” is not necessarily achievable and unfortunately, it is not actionable because you have no direct impact on the economy.
 However, a strategic objective such as “increase sales by 15 percent” is achievable.

 Is the objective appropriate and necessary to carry out the strategies of the organization?
-If not, it is not relevant to the goals of the organization and likely should be dropped in favor of an objective which will further the organization’s strategies.
+If not, it is not relevant to the goals of the organization and likely should be dropped in favor of an objective that will further the organization’s strategies.

 Every objective should have a time for action and dates for completion.
 Without the guidance and pressure of these time-related factors, actions will often be postponed and neglected.
 The efficacy of the objective will be compromised and the strategies of the organization hindered.
-These are not the outcomes desired when the organization started strategic planning, and should be avoided whenever possible.
+These are not the outcomes desired when the organization started strategic planning and should be avoided whenever possible.

 If the objective fails to meet one or more of these criteria, then you should assess it to determine if it is truly strategic or revise it to make it more specific, measurable, achievable, relevant, and time-related.

 How to Write a Good Strategic Objective?

 1. Select objectives based on your strategy, not your industry.

 Just because you are in the same industry, it doesn’t mean that you have the same strategic plan.
 So, you may not have the same objectives as others in your industry.
-You should select objectives which are consistent with your strategic plan.
+You should select objectives that are consistent with your strategic plan.

 2. Consider all perspectives when setting a strategic objective

 Business experts say that there are main four perspectives to set a strategic objective.
 These are financial, customer, internal processes, and people.
 Your strategic objectives shouldn’t fall into just one of those perspectives.
 Instead, we should distribute among the four.

 3. Follow the “Verb+ Adjective+ Noun” Format

 The typical format of a strategic objective is “Verb + adjective+ Noun.”
-If you use this format, your strategic objectives will create an action statement like we mentioned from the beginning.
+If you use this format, your strategic objectives will create an action statement as we mentioned from the beginning.
 Your strategic objectives should describe your strategy – not just a typical strategy.

-4. Create “Strategic Objective Statements” that clarify goal.
+4. Create “Strategic Objective Statements” that clarify the goal.

 Guidelines for Setting Strategic Objectives